Look Before You Leap: How NEDs Can Get Due Diligence Right

 If you’re going to join a board, you have to feel comfortable with the values and culture of the business.
 You can only tell so much about a company-wide culture from the board – but generally the dog’s tail wags from the head.
 If you do get the chance to meet employees, take it.
 You will learn a lot.

 Register your interest

-If you're a senior executive considering the NED role, a non-executive director who is looking to build your portfolio, or a senior executive looking to change the composition of your existing non-executive board, consider joining us at our next event taking place on Wednesday 13 November - it's a great opportunity to hear from experienced industry leaders and network with your peers.
+If you're a senior executive considering the NED role, a non-executive director who is looking to build your portfolio, or a senior executive looking to change the composition of your existing non-executive board, consider joining us at our next event taking place in February - it's a great opportunity to hear from experienced industry leaders and network with your peers.

 Our NED events are strictly limited to senior management, c-suite, chairs and non-executive directors.
 If you'd like to attend please register your details below.